CST BLOG: Lab Expectations

 The massive amount of DNA in the human body is truly baffling.
 Stretched end to end, the DNA from a single somatic cell is about two meters in length, doing the same for all the DNA in the average human would reach the end of the solar system and back!

 ATP-dependent remodelers rely on ATP hydrolysis to displace nucleosomes, allowing access for transcription factors.
-While multiple protein complexes perform this function, recent studies have shown that there is a particularly high incidence of mutations in cancer in a group of proteins called BAF (Brahma associated factor).
+While multiple protein complexes perform this function, recent studies have shown that there is a particularly high incidence of mutations in cancer in the BAF family of proteins.
 Researchers have interrogated BAF complexes for years, but now with the advent of –omic technologies and big data, critical roles of these chromatin remodelers in cancer and disease have just begun to be elucidated.
-In fact, it was shown that nearly 1 in 4 human cancers contain mutations in BAF complex members (1).

 But why is it that mutations in BAF are so prevalent in tumors?
 The answer to that question is as complicated as the complex itself.
-We know that individually, many BAF proteins function as tumor suppressors, and their mutations lead to aggressive cancer types such as rhabdoid tumors (no BAF47 expression) and ovarian clear cell carcinomas (no ARID1A expression) (2,3).
-Rhabdoid tumors specifically have an extremely low mutational burden, with BAF47 being one of the few genes mutated.
+We know that individually, many BAF proteins function as tumor suppressors, and their mutations lead to aggressive cancer types such as rhabdoid tumors (no BAF47 expression) and ovarian clear cell carcinomas (no ARID1A expression).2,3 Rhabdoid tumors specifically have an extremely low mutational burden, with BAF47 being one of the few genes mutated.

-In addition to the three major complexes, there are also tissue and cell type specific BAF complexes.
-As neural progenitors progress into post-mitotic neurons, subunits are swapped out to form a neural-specific BAF complex (nBAF) (7). nBAF plays a critical role in normal brain function, and mutations in various members can cause development disorders such as Coffin-Siris syndrome (8-10).
-Embryonic stem cells also have a specific variant of BAF, termed esBAF, which is essential for self-renewal and pluripotency (11,12).
+In addition to the three major complexes, there are also tissue and cell-type-specific BAF complexes.
+As neural progenitors progress into post-mitotic neurons, subunits are swapped out to form a neural-specific BAF complex (nBAF).7 nBAF plays a critical role in normal brain function, and mutations in various members can cause development disorders such as Coffin-Siris syndrome.8-10 Embryonic stem cells also have a specific variant of BAF, termed esBAF, which is essential for self-renewal and pluripotency.11,12

 Understanding the basic biology of the BAF complexes has led to exciting discoveries in previously untreatable tumor types.
-The identification of the unique ncBAF member BRD9, for instance, has given rise to studies showing it as a critical vulnerability in rhabdoid tumors and synovial sarcomas (13,14).
+The identification of the unique ncBAF member BRD9, for instance, has given rise to studies showing it as a critical vulnerability in rhabdoid tumors and synovial sarcomas.13,14

 Indeed, the exploration of synthetic lethality is fast becoming an area of interest in BAF research.
-Tumors seem to need one functional component of mutually exclusive homologs, including Brg1/BRM and ARID1A/B (15,16).
-In BAF mutant tumors, there is also reliance on other non-BAF related proteins such as PRC2 member Ezh2 (17).
-With wide availability of Ezh2 and BET inhibitors, finding combinational therapies to combat BAF mutant cancer seems to be rife with opportunity.
+Tumors seem to need one functional component of mutually exclusive homologs, including Brg1/BRM and ARID1A/B.15,16 In BAF mutant tumors, there is also reliance on other non-BAF related proteins such as PRC2 member Ezh2.17 With wide availability of Ezh2 and BET inhibitors, finding combinational therapies to combat BAF mutant cancer seems to be rife with opportunity.

 While the massive amount of DNA in your cells is indeed BAFfling, the recent flurry of research has given some context to how our cells manage it, while also advancing our understanding of disease states and therapeutic strategies.